 How much does it cost to insure an Acura?

 Our editorial team used the Acura RDX to analyze rates for this make.
 The average annual premium for a full coverage policy for the RDX is $1,772 per year, according to premium data from Quadrant Information Services.
 Of course, premiums vary based on the specific model and by insurer.
-This average is about $8 more per month compared to the national average cost of full coverage at $2,014 per year.
+This average is about $20 less per month compared to the national average cost of full coverage at $2,014 per year.
 Some of the key factors that may contribute to the Acura's lower-than-average premiums include: